Callum-Gilfedder/ReactBootstrapProject/my-app/README.md

 * Add check-out section where you can enter delivery details and card information.
 * Payment processing seems like over-kill for this kind of project?
 * Make sure the website is fully responsive.
-* Add a Categories row in the WOB style.
-This will change up the repetitiveness of the normal rows.
 * Find a way of filtering books that are added so that all of the subcategory sections are actually function.
 Probably best to use a tagging system?